Complete Guide to Home Energy Savings 2026

 Are heat pumps worth the investment in 2026?

 Yes.
 Modern heat pumps deliver 300% to 400% efficiency (COP 3.0 to 4.0), meaning they produce 3 to 4 units of heat for every unit of electricity consumed.
-In moderate climates, a heat pump can cut heating costs by 40% to 60% compared to a gas furnace, and they also provide air conditioning.
-The federal tax credit covers up to $2,000 of the installation cost.
+In moderate climates, a heat pump can cut heating costs by 40% to 60% compared to electric resistance heat and also provide air conditioning.
+For 2026 purchases, use utility and state rebates in the baseline model because IRS OBBB guidance says the federal 25C credit is not allowed for property placed in service after December 31, 2025.

 How much does it cost to charge an electric vehicle at home?